A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Results

 \subsection{\textit{In Vivo}}

-Representative sound speed estimates and beamformed image comparisons for thyroid acquisitions from two subjects at different acquisition locations are shown in Figure \ref{fig:invivo}.
-Although the ground truth sound speeds are unknown, the images using local sound speed maps show resolution and contrast improvements from aberration correction compared to beamforming with a constant sound speed that was used to initialize the optimization process.
-Contrast improvements are detailed in Table \ref{tab:invivo_gcnr}, with regions of interest indicated by arrows on the corresponding figures.
-The gCNR comparisons show that WFC results in the best contrast in hypoechoic and anechoic regions.
-Additionally, using the estimated sound speed maps results in improved resolution in the final aberration-corrected images.
-In Figure \ref{fig:invivo_1}, the scatterer in the center of the third inclusion has a lateral -6\,dB width of 1.39\,mm when beamforming with a constant sound speed.
-Using the DAS sound speed during beamforming results in a 0.72\,mm -6\,dB width, and using the WFC sound speed results in a 0.69\,mm width.
-Similarly in Figure \ref{fig:invivo_3}, the scatterers surrounding the structure in the green box have the best resolution for the image beamformed using the WFC sound speed estimation, with improvements in lateral resolution as much as 0.14\,mm compared to using a constant sound speed and 0.03\,mm compared to using the DAS sound speed prediction.
+Figure \ref{fig:invivo} depicts comparisons of representative sound speed estimates and beamformed images for thyroid acquisitions in two subjects at different scanning positions.
+Although the ground truth sound speeds are unknown, the images using local sound speed maps show resolution and contrast improvements from aberration correction compared to beamforming with an optimized constant sound speed (optimized based on the process in Section~\ref{sxn:implementation}).
+Contrast improvements are detailed in Table \ref{tab:invivo_gcnr}, with regions of interest indicated by arrows in Figure \ref{fig:invivo}.
+The gCNR comparisons show that the WFC model achieves greater inclusion separability in hypoechoic and anechoic regions.
+Additionally, the WFC model results in improved resolution in the final aberration-corrected images.
+In Figure \ref{fig:invivo_1}, the scatterer located in the center of the third inclusion has a lateral FWHM of 1.39\,mm when beamforming with an optimized constant sound speed, 0.72\,mm with DAS model, and 0.69\,mm with the WFC model.
+Similarly, in Figure \ref{fig:invivo_3}, the high amplitude scatterers located in the green box have a lateral FWHM of 0.38\,mm with the WFC model, whereas lateral FWHM is 0.4\,mm with the DAS model and 0.52\,mm with the optimized constant sound speed, respectively.